gpunktschmitz/fritz-dect-php/README.md

 # fritz-dect-php

-scripts to control AVM Fritz!DECT 200 devices
+scripts to control AVM FRITZ!DECT 200 devices

 ## usage

-to use these scripts update the `login.inc.php` to meet your Fritz!Box login
+to use these scripts update the `login.inc.php` to meet your FRITZ!Box login

 ## interface